lukeed/taskr/docs/README.md

 + Use `Fly.prototype.filter(Function)` to add a transform in the sequence.
 If your function is async wrap it with `Fly.prototype.defer`.

-+ Plugins are autoloaded, just make sure to include it in your `package.json` and under `node_modules`.
++ Plugins are automatically loaded, just include it in your `package.json` and under `node_modules`.

 + Use JSDoc's `/** @desc description */` to describe tasks.
 The text is displayed when listing tasks on the terminal with `fly -l`.